Klingon language: Speakers

 In May 2009, Simon & Schuster, in collaboration with Ultralingua Inc., a developer of electronic dictionary applications, announced the release of a suite of electronic Klingon language software for most computer platforms including a dictionary, a phrasebook, and an audio learning tool.

 In September 2011, Eurotalk released the "Learn Klingon" course in its Talk Now! series.
 The language is displayed in both Latin and pIqaD fonts, making this the first language course written in pIqaD and approved by CBS and Marc Okrand.
 It was translated by Jonathan Brown and Okrand and uses the Hol-pIqaD TrueType font.

 In August 2016, a company in the United Kingdom, Bidvine, began offering Klingon lessons as one of their services.

 In March 2018, the popular language learning site Duolingo opened a beta course in Klingon.
-After it proved its effectiveness, the company offered to promote it from beta status, but due to ongoing software issues regarding Klingon's unexpected use of upper- and lower-case letters and the apostrophe as a consonant instead of punctuation, the course developers chose not to accept the offer until the problems were addressed.
+After proving popular, the company offered to promote it from beta status, but due to ongoing software issues regarding Klingon's unexpected use of upper- and lower-case letters and the apostrophe as a consonant instead of punctuation, the course developers chose not to accept the offer until the problems were addressed.

 There are Klingon language meetings and linguists or students are interested in researching this topic, even writing essays about the language or its users.

 Klingon speakers are also referred to in non-Star Trek TV series, including Frasier, The Big Bang Theory, and Lucifer, and were heavily featured in the "My Big Fat Geek Wedding" episode of The Simpsons.
-In the 2017 film Please Stand By, in which a young autistic woman played by Dakota Fanning elopes from her group home in San Francisco to deliver a Star Trek screenplay she wrote to Paramount Pictures, a Los Angeles police officer played by Patton Oswalt coaxes her out of hiding by speaking with her in Klingon.
+In the 2017 film Please Stand By, in which a young autistic woman played by Dakota Fanning leaves her group home in San Francisco to deliver a Star Trek screenplay she wrote to Paramount Pictures, a Los Angeles police officer played by Patton Oswalt coaxes her out of hiding by speaking with her in Klingon.

-Other media
+Real world usage

+In July 2015, the Welsh Government issued a written statement in the Klingon language.
+Following a formal questioning of the Economy Minister Edwina Hart regarding the funding of research into UFO sightings around Cardiff Airport by Member of the Senedd Darren Millar, a press officer in the Minister's office issued the reply:

+which was translated as: "The minister will reply in due course.
+However this is a non-devolved matter."

+The Bible is translated from English into Klingon.